-Join Justin Seeley for an in-depth discussion in this video Working with skills and endorsements, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Working with skills and endorsements, part of Learning LinkedIn (2015).

 - The Skills section of your LinkedIn profile is one of the most interesting, in my opinion, because it allows you to add your own specialties to your profile, but it also allows people to endorse you for specific skills.
 The more people think you are proficient in a given skill, the more endorsements you'll receive.
 It's a great way to crowdsource information about your expertise.
 Let's scroll down here to where it says Skills.
 If you don't see Skills up here at the top, you can scroll down to the very bottom, where it says Skills & Endorsements, and you can simply click Add a skill.
 Once you do that, it's going to bring you to this dialogue box, and it's going to say Skill and Endorsement Settings at the top.

 At the very top, you have the option, do you want to be endorsed?
 Yes or No. Basically, what this means is do you want your co-workers and colleagues to be allowed to come in and say, "Yes, you know something about this" or "You know something about that."
 It's a great way, like I said, to crowdsource information about your expertise, so I recommend leaving this checked on.
 The other check boxes correspond to whether or not you want to be included in the endorsement suggestions for your connections.
 That means when other people log in to LinkedIn, they'll see a box at the top of their profile that says, "Does Justin know about x, y or z?"
 If they think you do, they'll endorse you for it.